mehedii-hassan/mehedii-hassan/README.md

 ## 👨‍💻 About me

-This is  Mehedi Hassan, a passionate software engineer 🌐 Native Android, who loves to solve problems with efficient solutions.
+This is  Mehedi Hassan, a passionate software developer (Native Android), proficient in both Kotlin & Java.
 My favorite programming language is Java.
-With a strong background in native Android development, I'm well-versed in Java and Kotlin.
-I am actively seeking new opportunities with industry-leading organizations that share my passion for innovation.
 Let's connect and explore how I can contribute to your cutting-edge Android projects."🌴

 - 🔭 I’m currently working on Android